um-dsp/ProCapture/README.md

   >  `python train_on_graph.py -dataset    mnist  -model_name    mnist_2 -folder Ground_Truth_pth -model_type pytorch -task GNN_explainer -model_path models/GNN_mnist_2_FGSM_pytorch -attack FGSM  -expla_mode Saliency -attr_folder /data/attributions_data/` <br />
     >  `python train_on_graph.py -dataset    mnist  -model_name    mnist_2 -folder Ground_Truth_pth -model_type pytorch -task GNN_explainer -model_path models/GNN_mnist_2_FGSM_pytorch -expla_mode Saliency -attr_folder /data/attributions_data/ ` <br />

-***

-### Empirical Characterization:

- Use [Empirical_Characterization.ipynb](/Empirical_Characterization.ipynb) to compute the proposed graph-related metrics for empirical characterization.

----
-### Structured Characterization

- Use [Structured_Characterization.ipynb](/Structured_Characterization.ipynb) to compute the proposed graph-related metrics for empirical characterization.

-#### Graph Feature learning model: training a model `graph_model` on the extracted graph data

-` train_on_graph.py`: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
-This model should be also stored should be initiated and stored in a .pt file <br />

-This step utilizes the activations extracted in the previous step, To Train and test a predefined model on the activations set use the CLI command with the following parameters: Dataset Name, Model Name and Attack
-  (The Above arguments will just be used to locate the needed activations in the project folder).
-  The command also expects the following arguments: <br />
-- Model Path : represents the path to save the feature extraction model that is trained to seperate activations of benign and adversarial samples <br/>
-  (**Note**: We have pre-trained models on Ground_Truth benign and FGSM data, and tested on Benign and FGSM test data.

-  **Sample Commands:** <br />
-  To train a graph model and save it on given dataset:
-  > `python train_on_graph.py -dataset mnist  -model_name mnist_1 -attack FGSM  -model_path ./models/mnist_1.pt -task default` <br />
-    To train a GNN model and save it for a given dataset:
-  > `python train_on_graph.py -dataset mnist  -model_name mnist_1 -folder Ground_Truth_pth -model_type pytorch -task graph -attack PGD  -epochs 50 -save True` <br />
-    To generate the explanation attributes for a given GNN model
-     > `python train_on_graph.py -dataset mnist  -model_name mnist_1 -folder Benign_pth -model_type pytorch -task GNN_explainer -model_path models/GNN_mnist_1_FGSM_pytorch -expla_mode IntegratedGradients` <br />

 #### Attribution: Perform ML explanation on the `graph_model` to identify relevant nodes [Still not ready]

 - ` gen_attributions.py`: this file explains how to transform generated activations to dataset and train an torch adversarial detection model. ` attributionUtils.py` holds different predefined architecture that cover all the dataset we research and produce satisfactory performance.